- Overview of the American Ansteys

 So however American you may feel, if you are an ‘Anstey’ (or ‘Anstee’, ‘Ansty’ or ‘Anstie’) you have plenty of English blood.
 Furthermore, the overwhelming majority of Ansteys in America are direct descendants of Hubert de Anstey, the first holder and originator of the Anstey surname in 1143.

 Having said that, there are many Anstey sub-branches in America who have long since settled there.
-Those sub-branches which we have begun documenting which have connections to America include:
+Those sub-branches which we have begun documenting which have connections to America include the:

-- the Stoke Gifford Ansteys, whose American exploits from the mid-1800s onwards are thoroughly documented in “ANSTEY: The Stoke Gifford Branch“, the fourth book co-authored by Gary and Tom;
+- Stoke Gifford Ansteys, whose American exploits from the mid-1800s onwards are thoroughly documented in “ANSTEY: The Stoke Gifford Branch“

 We have heard tales of Ansteys claiming ‘Anstey’ descendency from one of the first sets of pilgrims to arrive on American soil.
 The story goes along the lines that “Francis Anstey of Bury St Edmunds” (occasionally Semer in Suffolk) married Susan Knapp and had a daughter Elizabeth (or Agnes), who married Captain Robert Chaplain.
 This couple then had a daughter Martha who married Robert Parke, who sailed to America in 1630 on board the ship ‘Arabella’.